 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Fort St. John is essentially constant during June, remaining around 2.2 miles per hour throughout.
+The average hourly wind speed in Fort St. John is essentially constant during June, remaining within 0.1 miles per hour of 4.1 miles per hour throughout.

 Average Wind Speed in June

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).

 The growing season in Fort St. John typically lasts for 4.3 months (132 days), from around May 11 to around September 20, rarely starting before April 19 or after May 30, and rarely ending before September 1 or after October 9.